keerthijeevan/MARVEL_LEVEL_0/README.md

 - Alarm is triggered when:
   - Gate is open.
   - Key remains unpressed.
-- Logical conditions were analyzed and simplified using Karnaugh Map techniques.
+- Logical conditions were analyzed and simplified using Karnaugh Map techniques

----

-## Learning Outcomes

-- Improved understanding of digital logic simplification.
-- Practical application of K-map in real-world problem (alarm system).
-- Visualization of logic minimization process.

 ---
 ![kmap](https://github.com/user-attachments/assets/4ea24771-8921-45cd-bd98-58e8b6f8bc5a)